srcspider/nightdragon/bin/README.md

 This directory contains only utility commands.
 Some commands have been seperated into sub directories.

+This directory also acts as the default binary directory for dependencies.